jojo-/PiWeather/README.md

+# PiWeather

+An Arduino and Raspberry Pi simple weather station.

+# Requirements

+- Python 2.7 with the Flask and pySerial packages.
 - uWGSI
 - nginx
-- python with the following packages: Flask, pyserial
+- sqlite3